sthpratik/PackUpdate/docs/nodejs.md

 - `--safe`: Runs the updates in safe mode, ensuring tests are executed after each update.
 - `--quiet`: Runs in quiet mode, suppressing detailed console output while maintaining full logging.
 - `--pass=<number>`: Specifies the number of update passes to perform.
 Defaults to 1.
+- `--version`: Shows the current version of the package.
+- `--type`: Shows the package type (nodejs).
+- `--help`: Shows help message with all available parameters.
 - `<projectPath>`: Optional.
 Specifies the path to the project.
 Defaults to the current working directory.

+**Note:** Parameters can be specified in any order.
+If no project path is provided, the current directory is used.

 ### Examples
 #### Basic Usage